Drzhivago264/Inference_Portal/README.md

 In production environment, you may want to configure the server to be served by Daphne or both Daphne and Gurnicorn (refer to [Channels Docs](https://channels.readthedocs.io/en/1.x/deploying.html?highlight=django)).

 Contents in `staticfiles` directory are served as `/static/`.
-In production environment this folder need to be removed from root and served by NGINX or APACHE
+In production environment this folder need to be served by NGINX or APACHE

 About the GPU intances, you need to set up a vLLM server to serve the models listed in LLM.model:

     # Install vLLM with CUDA 12.1.
     pip install vllm
-    python -m vllm.entrypoints.api_server --model {your model}
+    python3 -m vllm.entrypoints.openai.api_server --model gpt2 --port 8080 --dtype half --max-model-len 1024 --api-key {something hard to guess}

 If you expose this instance to the internet you may need Nginx or Apache server in front of it.
 If you route it through your subnet or have a security policy that only accept requests from your Django server then you are good to go.